liberland/Constitution/Liberland-constitution.md

 ### Article IV: The Legislative Power

 * **§IV.1.** The legislative power in the Free Republic of Liberland shall be vested in the Citizens of the Free Republic of Liberland and the Assembly of the Free Republic of Liberland, hereinafter, "the Assembly", which shall exercise it on behalf of the Citizens.
-* **§IV.2.** The Assembly shall consist of twenty Assembly Representatives elected by the Citizens in the General Election held every four years; no person shall hold the office of a judge of one of the courts of the Free Republic of Liberland and a Assembly Representative at the same time.
+* **§IV.2.** The Assembly shall consist of twenty Assembly Representatives elected by the Citizens in the General Election held every four years; no person shall hold the office of a judge of one of the courts of the Free Republic of Liberland and an Assembly Representative at the same time.
 * **§IV.3.** No Assembly Representative shall hold the office for more than eight years in total.
 * **§IV.4.** The Assembly shall elect the Chancellor of the Free Republic of Liberland, hereinafter, “the Chancellor”, who shall form the Cabinet of the Free Republic of Liberland, hereinafter, "the Cabinet", with a majority vote of all Assembly Representatives; all members of the Cabinet shall be drawn from the citizenry.
 * **§IV.5.** If no Chancellor is elected in accordance with the procedure provided in §IV.4 for more than ninety days, the General Election must be held.